Simtel/php-stan-rules/README.md

 ### Add new rules:
  - If class name include `Command`, php doc attribute `@see` should be included class with `CommandHandler` in name (if class include invoke method the rule does not apply)
  - If class name ends EventListener, class should be included attribute AsEventListener
+ - Return type of method do not equal @return attribute in phpDoc

 ## Installation